-During the six months ended May 30, 2014 and May 31, 2013, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$350.0 million and \$300.0 million, respectively.
 We enter into these agreements in order to take advantage of repurchasing shares at a guaranteed discount to the Volume Weighted Average Price ("VWAP") of our common stock over a specified period of time.
 We only enter into such transactions when the discount that we receive is higher than the foregone return on our cash prepayments to the financial institutions.
 There were no explicit commissions or fees on these structured repurchases.
 Under the terms of the agreements, there is no requirement for the financial institutions to return any portion of the prepayment to us.

 The financial institutions agree to deliver shares to us at monthly intervals during the contract term.
 The parameters used to calculate the number of shares deliverable are: the total notional amount of the contract, the number of trading days in the contract, the number of trading days in the interval and the average VWAP of our stock during the interval less the agreed upon discount.
-During the six months ended May 30, 2014, we repurchased approximately 7.1 million shares at an average price of \$60.55 through structured repurchase agreements entered into during fiscal 2013 and the six months ended May 30, 2014.
-During the six months ended May 31, 2013, we repurchased approximately 6.6 million shares at an average price of \$41.07 through structured repurchase agreements entered into during 2012 and the six months ended May 31, 2013.
+During the three months ended February 27, 2015, we repurchased approximately 2.4 million shares at an average price of \$72.39 through structured repurchase agreements entered into during fiscal 2014 and the three months ended February 27, 2015.
+During the three months ended February 28, 2014, we repurchased approximately 4.5 million shares at an average price of \$58.27 through structured repurchase agreements entered into during fiscal 2013 and the three months ended February 28, 2014.

-As of May 30, 2014, the prepayments were classified as treasury stock on our Condensed Consolidated Balance Sheets at the payment date, though only shares delivered to us by the financial statement date were excluded from the computation of earnings per share.
-As of May 30, 2014, \$50.8 million of prepayment remained under this agreement.
+For the three months ended February 27, 2015, the prepayments were classified as treasury stock on our Condensed Consolidated Balance Sheets at the payment date, though only shares physically delivered to us by February 27, 2015 were excluded from the computation of earnings per share.
+As of February 27, 2015, \$66.7 million of prepayment remained under this agreement.

-Subsequent to May 30, 2014, as part of our \$2.0 billion stock repurchase program, we entered into a structured stock repurchase agreement with a large financial institution whereupon we provided them with a prepayment of \$125.0 million.
+Subsequent to February 27, 2015, as part of our \$2.0 billion stock repurchase program, we entered into a structured stock repurchase agreement with a large financial institution whereupon we provided them with a prepayment of \$200.0 million.
 This amount will be classified as treasury stock on our Condensed Consolidated Balance Sheets.
-Upon completion of the \$125.0 million stock repurchase agreement, \$325.0 million remains under our current authority.
+Upon completion of the \$200.0 million stock repurchase agreement, \$1.8 billion remains under our current authority.